ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 ::\_Kobii::{ user=6209713 } strikes again with another long note-based kamome sano mapset!
 The top difficulty, Sweet Drop, utilizes an interesting concept where intensity of the musical instruments assigned to the long notes is mirrored with the gaps between the long notes, as can be seen multiple times.
 The difficulty is balanced throughout in terms of density while also representing the music in a very consistent and straightforward yet unique fashion.
 Not only that, but this difficulty does not have very much strain and discomfort in the long note-heavy sections, and has very sparing use of minijacks, which makes it very player-friendly.

 The top difficulty is accompanied with a nice spread catering to players that fall under a wide range of skill.
-Guest mappers ::KeppSado::{ user=11085809 }, [VianK](https://osu.ppy.sh/users/6889055), and ::Unpredictable::{ user=7560872 } all demonstrate their own approach to the song, with all three of the difficulties somewhat challenging the norms of ranked difficulties in their respective star ratings.
+Guest mappers ::KeppSado::{ user=11085809 }, ::VianK::{ user=6889055 }, and ::Unpredictable::{ user=7560872 } all demonstrate their own approach to the song, with all three of the difficulties somewhat challenging the norms of ranked difficulties in their respective star ratings.

 With that said, however, the set remains quite accessible to beginner players and up, and helps to be another set in ranked that encourages lower level players to delve more into long note maps!

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/mania/kill-the-beat.jpg)](https://osu.ppy.sh/beatmapsets/861400)

-::Tofu1222::{ user=6089608 } presents another mapset in the ranked section featuring ::Unpredictable::{ user=7560872 }, [FAMoss](https://osu.ppy.sh/users/7707789), ::juankristal::{ user=443656 }, and [qqqant](https://osu.ppy.sh/users/8976576) with their guest difficulties!
+::Tofu1222::{ user=6089608 } presents another mapset in the ranked section featuring ::Unpredictable::{ user=7560872 }, ::FAMoss::{ user=7707789 }, ::juankristal::{ user=443656 }, and ::qqqant::{ user=8976576 } with their guest difficulties!
 This mapset brings a variety of flavor in terms of patterns as well as a great song from lapix.
 Each difficulty brings in a new feel and skill to the map, yet interprets the song clearly in their own way.

 Unpredictable brings satisfaction to the players with his difficulty by being comfortable to play.
 Not only that, there are details Unpredictable includes within the chart that should not go away unnoticed.
 The hard difficulty may bring some challenges as FAMoss orients his difficulty with some jacks.
 While certainly being a challenging skill, it brings a completely different taste from the normal difficulty from Unpredictable.